cjnankervis/Re-Climate/Validation/Readme.md

 # SEASONAL CLIMATE FORECAST VALIDATION
-**!
-Delay in 10th April 2024 forecast release covering 1st May to 30th June 2024**
+**Delay in 10th April 2024 forecast release covering 1st May to 30th June 2024.
+Data supplied is temporary, from a previous re-climate model version until the automated re-run is completed.**
 ## Company ceased trading in June 2023.
 Limited data supplied for review only.
 No liability accepted.

 <b>Re-Climate® forecasts are referenced to current-day equivalent climate means, and so may indicate a cooler/ drier departure when compared to other models.</b>